In this moving and powerful new work, Bawren Tavaziva’s dance is a universal comment on AFRICA and who we are today.

 Running time: approx. 60 mins without an interval.

 Promoters, click here for our BOY’S KHAYA information pack!

-Listen to one of Bawren Tavaziva’s new tracks for BOY’S KHAYA:
+Listen to one of Bawren Tavaziva’s new track for BOY’S KHAYA:

 Supported by the London Community Foundation and Cockayne – Grants for the Arts